What is Visual Arts about?

 - Māori graphic design

-- corporate of government commissioned marae wānanga workshops
+- corporate or government commissioned marae wānanga workshops

 - tourism

-- production manager of artistic work for Māori stage, theatre, performance, television, and advertising
+- production management of artistic work for Māori stage, theatre, performance, television, and advertising

 Further possible jobs and occupations in the Arts industry include: